oliverhaas/django-components/docs/concepts/advanced/html_fragments.md

 MyTable.render(
     kwargs={...},
-    type="document",
+    deps_strategy="document",
 )
 ```

-### Fragment mode
+### Fragment strategy

-Fragment mode assumes that the main HTML has already been rendered and loaded on the page.
+Fragment strategy assumes that the main HTML has already been rendered and loaded on the page.
 The component renders HTML that will be inserted into the page as a fragment, at a LATER time:

 - JS and CSS is not directly embedded to avoid duplicately executing the same JS scripts.